seansissman/bowling_statistics/README.md

 This is what I came up with.

-I figure once the team's are set up - the only thing you want to input is the player and the score.
+I figure once the team's are set up and the player handicap has been set - the only thing you want to input is the player and the score.

 Player, Team, and Score.